MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-up-new-group-for-term-sets.md

 2. In the tree view pane, select the taxonomy.
 Then point to it, select the arrow that appears, and then select **Add term group**.

-3. Type a name for your new group, and then press ENTER.
+3. Enter a name for your new group, and then press ENTER.

 4. To edit the Term group **name** and **description**, select **Edit**.
 The **Edit name and description** panel appears.
 Enter a description to help users understand the purpose of this term group.
 Select **Save**.